 Pinterest user demographics

-Domestic vs. International Pinterest users
+Domestic vs. International Pinterest users by quarter, millions

 Turkey and Poland interestingly complete the top-five; though we must factor in that this analysis looks at Pinterest desktop and not mobile traffic, which accounts for the vast majority of Pinterest app traffic.